What Does a Hiring Manager Do

 So, let's dive in!

 In essence, hiring managers are in charge of finding the right person to fill open positions in a business.
-The hiring manager usually works with the HR team, which oversees the hiring and interview processes.

-The hiring manager is responsible for various tasks throughout the employment process.
-Let's explore these in greater depth.
+The hiring manager usually works with the HR team, which oversees the hiring and interview processes, and is responsible for various tasks throughout the employment process.

 1) Recruitment Planning

-Hiring managers are at the forefront of recruitment planning, working closely with HR to determine staffing needs and create job descriptions.
 When a job opens, the hiring manager must formally ask the company to create a new role.
 This is done in the form of a job requisition.

 2) Candidate Sourcing

 A study by Glassdoor found that 76% of hiring managers in the US said it was hard to find suitable candidates.
-Hiring managers have to strategically use a variety of channels to find qualified prospects in what is called "candidate sourcing."

 One strategy hiring managers use is Video tools like Vouch to attract top talent on social media channels like LinkedIn, which are also designed to help build an employer brand that appeals to the right candidates, those looking for work, and also those who are already employed.